jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ## Load balancer

 Route traffic into the different EC2 instances.
 It also exposes a single point of access (DNS) to the deployed application.
-In case of failure, it can route to a new instance, transparently and cross multiple AZs.
-It uses health check (/health on the app called the `ping path`) to asses instance availability.
-It provides SSL termination.
+In case of EC2 failure, it can route to a new instance, transparently and cross multiple AZs.
+It uses health check (/health on the app called the `ping path`) to assess instance availability.
+It also provides SSL termination.
 It supports to separate private (internal) to public (external) traffic.

  ![1](./images/EC2-AZ.png)

 ELB: EC2 load balancer is the managed service by Amazon.
 Three types supported:

-* Classic load balancer: older generation.
+* **Classic** load balancer: older generation.
 For each instance created, update the load balancer configuration so it can route the traffic.
 * **Application load balancer**: HTTP, HTTPS (layer 7), Web Socket.

     * It specifies availability zones: it routes traffic to the targets in these Availability Zones.
 Each AZ has one subnet.
 To increase availability, we need at least two AZs.
     * It uses target groups, to group applications
     * route on URL, hostname and query string
     * Get a fixed hostname
     * the application do not see the IP address of the client directly (ELB does a connection termination), but ELB put it in the header `X-Forwarded-For`, `X-Forwarded-Port` and `X-Forwarded-Proto`.

 * **Network load balancer**: TCP, UDP (layer 4), TLS

     * handle millions request/s
     * use to get a public static IP address